ejowers/Mend_Interview/README.md

 <pre>python test1.py</pre>

-This test should open a Chrome browser, navigate to codecademy.com, and then throw an error that the items were not found.
+This test should open a Chrome web browser, navigate to codecademy.com, and then throw an error that the items were not found.

 4. Run the next test.

 <pre>python test2.py</pre>

-This test should open a web browser, navigate to codecademy.com, and successfully log in and out.
+This test should open a Chrome web browser, navigate to codecademy.com, and successfully log in and out.